FinFetChannel/Python_Synth/README.md

 So, to generate samples for all the keys in a piano we just need a [list of all the notes](https://en.wikipedia.org/wiki/Piano_key_frequencies), conviniently I have listed them all in a text file: [noteslist.txt](https://github.com/FinFetChannel/Python_Synth/blob/main/noteslist.txt).
 Then we just need the frequency of the first note (16.35160 Hz) and the remaining frequencies can be calculated from it.

 So, we can easily store a sample for each note in a dictionary.
 For the keys, we are going to use the caracters in a regular keyboard, after all, that's what we have to play here.
-The 108 keys can be subdivided into three groups of 36, since your keyboard probably does not have enough keys for all of them.
+The 108 keys can be subdivided into three groups of 36, since your keyboard probably does not have enough keys for all of them at once.

 <details>
   <summary>Generating a sample for each piano key</summary>